hburden/DAT255/README.md

 ## Course Literature
-Book:
+Agile:
 - Kniberg, H. (2015) [Scrum and XP from the Trenches - 2nd Edition](http://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2).
 Free with registration

-Agile:
 - [Breaking a feature into tasks](https://gojko.net/2012/01/23/splitting-user-stories-the-hamburger-method/)
 - [Maintaining the full view of a complex system](http://jpattonassociates.com/the-new-backlog/)